kyle1james/teacher_docs_coding_bootcamp/02_conditional/basic/README.md

 ```

-This program is able to make a decision.
+Right, this program is able to make a decision.
 What decision is it making?

 Right, it makes a decision based on age.

 When you create a program, you will have to control the direction your program moves.
-That is, how does your program make decisions?
-For example, you will want to execute a certain line of code if one condition is satisfied, and a different set of code if it is not.
+For example, you will want to execute a certain line of code if one condition is satisfied, like age, and a different set of code if it is not.
 In Python, you have the if, elif and the else statements for this purpose [source](https://www.datacamp.com/community/tutorials/python-if-elif-else)

 The syntax for an if/else statement is as follows